kdeldycke/kevin-deldycke-blog/content/posts/cool-cavemen-gayant-expo-production-notes.md

 master it.
 So when it was time to play live, I choose simple lighting patterns and movements.
 Of course I made a lots of mistakes and the result was far from perfect, but it was good enough to keep the show running.
-Considering these conditions, my performance was a success ! :)
+Considering these conditions, my performance was a success! :)

 And I had a secret weapon: I knew I'll be the one editing the video.
 Being both the lighting designer and the video editor, I was able to hide all the things